Professor of Law

 - JD, 1996, Columbia Law School

 Areas of Expertise

-Professor Fleischer teaches and writes in the areas of partnership and corporate taxation, deals, tax policy and private equity.
+Professor Fleischer teaches and writes in the areas of corporate tax, deals, tax policy, venture capital and private equity.

 Honors and Affiliations

-Fleischer was the ninth most cited tax law professor among U.S. law schools from 2005 to 2009 per Brian Leiter’s Scholarly Impact Study.
+Fleischer was the seventh most cited tax law professor among U.S. law schools from 2009 to 2013 per Brian Leiter’s Scholarly Impact Study.
 He won University of Colorado’s Provost’s Faculty Achievement Award in 2010 and was the Thomas Mengler Faculty Scholar at University of Illinois College of Law from 2008 to 2009.
 Fleischer was a member of the Columbia Law Review.

 Fleischer's publications include “Curb Your Enthusiasm for Pigovian Taxes” in 68 Vanderbilt Law Review 1673 (2015); “Taxing Founders' Stock” in 59 UCLA Law Review 60 (2011); “Regulatory Arbitrage” in 89 Texas Law Review 227 (2010); “A Theory of Taxing Sovereign Wealth” in 84 NYU Law Review 440 (2009); and “Two and Twenty: Taxing Partnership Profits in Private Equity Funds” in 83 NYU Law Review 1 (2008).